 The principal funding source of the CIO is the charging of fees for the use of the Hall together with the associated sales of refreshments.
-In the year ended 31 March 2019, income from these sources was £66,813 (2018: £35,582).
-During the year the CIO incurred costs of £7,423 (2018: £19,604) on the maintenance of the Hall.
-Work was also started on major development plans which will be under consideration for future years. £13,203 was spent in this regard from the Development Fund.
+The CIO also arranges events covering a broad range of arts and community projects.
+The box office for these events is managed by the CIO.
+In the year ended 31 March 2020, income from these sources was $\pounds 52,374$ (2019: $\pounds 66,813$).
+During the year the CIO incurred costs of $\pounds 3,555$ (2019: $\pounds 7,423$) on the maintenance of the Hall.
+Further work was completed on a major development plan to a stage where funding can be considered.
+This is currently on hold for reasons of operational planning; the Covid-19 pandemic has also impacted on these plans.